influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/use-helm.md

 weight: 230
 ---

-InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
+Manage your InfluxDB Clustered deployments using Kubernetes and apply configuration settings using a YAML configuration file.
 The [InfluxDB Clustered Helm chart](https://github.com/influxdata/helm-charts/tree/master/charts/influxdb3-clustered) provides an alternative method for deploying your InfluxDB cluster using [Helm](https://helm.sh/).
+It acts as a wrapper for the InfluxDB `AppInstance` resource.
 When using Helm, apply configuration options in a a `values.yaml` on your local machine.

  InfluxData provides the following items: